Discover your policy value in seconds:

 With a term life insurance policy, policyholders make premium payments for a given length of time (known as the “term”).
-Terms are usually 5, 10, 15 years and so on with the longest terms being 30 or 35 years.
+Terms are usually 5, 10, 15 years and so on, with the longest terms being 30 or 35 years.

-If the policyholder passes away during that period, the policyholder’s beneficiaries get the death benefit agreed to by the life insurance company.
+If the policyholder passes away during that term, the policyholder’s beneficiaries get the death benefit agreed to by the life insurance company.
 There is no savings component outside of the policy’s death benefit, and as a result, premiums are lower.